d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 All in all the rules engine is a very powerful tool to restrict access even down to single devices.
 It might not be as capable compared to a stateful firewall in some cases, but it gives more than enough options for basic firewalling or basic network traffic restriction.

 ## Security implications
-As explained earlier, joining a ZeroTier network is basically the same as if you'd connect these same devices to one ethernet switch.
+As explained earlier, joining a ZeroTier network is basically the same as if you'd connect these same devices to one Ethernet switch.
 So you should be aware of what that means from a security point of view.
 Since you are connected directly to other devices - depending on your use case even devices from strangers - you should ensure that the firewall of your OS is enabled (e.g. Windows Firewall, iptables).
 There is no extra NAT router or firewall (apart from the Network Rules Engine) blocking packets within the network.
 For example: If you are running an SSH server on the ZeroTier network interface, other clients could try to log into your system.
 Make sure to restrict access where not needed.